-Federal Pell Grant Program: This is a federal entitlement program providing grants to eligible students of up to \$3,750 (2001-2002).
+Federal Pell Grant Program: This is a federal entitlement program providing grants to eligible students of up to \$4,050 (2003-2004).
 The amount of each grant is determined by review of the SAR or ISIR.
-This report is generated by the Federal Student Aid Programs Office from the data submitted on the FAFSA.
+These reports are generated by the Federal Student Aid Programs Office from the data submitted on the FAFSA.
 No Federal Pell Grant award may be made to a student until a SAR is submitted or an ISIR is received.